Skip to content

 }

-For a calculated element “on-write”, the expression is already evaluated when an entry is written into the entity (the calculated element itself is read-only, so no value must be provided for it).
-The resulting value is then stored/persisted like for a regular field.
-When reading from the entity, the calculated element behaves like a regular field.
-Using a stored calculated element can improve performance, in particular when it is used for ordering or filtering.
+For a calculated element "on-write", the expression is already evaluated when an entry is written into the database.
+The resulting value is then stored/persisted like a regular field, and when reading from the entity, it behaves like a regular field as well.
+Using a stored calculated element can improve performance, in particular when it's used for sorting or filtering.
 This is paid for by higher memory consumption.

-While calculated elements “on-read” are handled in the CAP layer, the “on-write” variant is implemented by using the corresponding database feature for tables.
-The entity definition above results in the following table definition:
+While calculated elements "on-read" are handled entirely by CAP, the "on-write" variant is implemented by using the corresponding feature for database tables.
+The previous entity definition results in the following table definition:

 -- SAP HANA syntax --